The Rev. Zac Koons, Rector

 The Rev. Mary Keenan, Curate

 Mary joins us from St. Matthew's, Austin, where she has been serving as part-time assisting clergy over the last year.
 She knows Austin well.
 For many years, she was an active member of St. David’s, and it was there where she discovered a community that helped her discern a call to ordained ministry.
 With an MDiv from Yale Divinity School already under her belt, she completed a year of Anglican Studies at Seminary of the Southwest and began her ordained ministry in 2018.
-Mary has a son, Asher, about to begin college at UT, and a daughter, Maggie, in middle school.
+Mary has a son, Asher, a freshman at UT, and a daughter, Maggie, in middle school.
+Her pet rabbit, Fidget, sometimes joins her in the office.
 You can check out some of her writing on her blog maryology.com.

 You can email Mary here: email@example.com